pgoulding/go-notes/README.md

 var arr2 = new([5]int)
 ```

 The difference between them being `new(T)` allocates zeroed storage for a new item of type T, and returns to it's address.
-THerefore it returns a pointer to the type T. SO `arr1` is of *type \[5]int* while arr2 is of type **\[5]int**.
+THerefore it returns a pointer to the type T. SO `arr1` is of **type \*[5]int** while arr2 is of type **[5]int**.
 So when you assign an array to another array a distinct copy in memory is made.
-If you want to change both arrays in memory you would have to use `arr3:=&arr1` *(address-of operator)* so it would always  be **pointing** to the same address in memory and changes will reflect in both.
+If you want to change both arrays in memory you would have to use `arr3:=&arr1` *(remember & as the address-of operator)* so it would always  be **pointing** to the same address in memory and changes will reflect in both.
 Passing by value creates a copy of the array, ensuring the original array remains unchanged.
 In contrast, passing by reference (using a pointer) allows the called function to modify the original array.

 Note: Assigning a value to an array-item at index *i* is done with `arr[i] = value`